LEAR JET AIRCRAFT HISTORY

 Lear 60XR (2007 to 2013 - SN 319 to SN 424)

 The Lear 60XR is an improved Lear 60 with an upgraded cabin, Rockwell Collins Pro Line 21 advanced avionics suite and three disc steel wheel brakes .
 The cabin layout was also improved.
 The new cabin design includes a window in the lavatory area.
 Deliveries of the Learjet 60XR began in 2007.

 LEAR 60 (1993 to 2006 - SN 1 to SN 318)

 The Learjet 60 is an improved version of the Learjet 55, with a 3½-foot longer fuselage and more powerful Pratt & Whitney Canada PW305 turbofan engines.
 It first flew on 10 October 1990 and received FAA certification in January 1993.
 The avionics are upgraded to the Collins Pro-Line 4 systems and the single ventral fin was replaced with two ventral fins that Learjet called "Delta Fins" to improve stall characteristics and promote aerodynamic stability.
 The improved Learjet 60 first flew in June 1991 and deliveries started after certification in 1993.

 LEAR 55 ( 1981 to 1990 - SN 3 to SN 147)

 The Lear 55 was Lear's entry into the medium-sized business jet field.
 In designing the 55, Learjet utilizes the earlier Longhorn 28/29 wing with winglets and married it to a larger fuselage.
 The step-down aisle in the cabin has 5 ft 9 inches of headroom.
 124 Lear 55's were built.
-The Lear 55B - with SN 127 to SN 134 Learjet introduced a digital flight deck, modified wings, and an improved interior.
-The Lear 55C - with SN 135 Learjet introduced Delta Fins that improve performance and handling.
+Starting in 1986, the Lear 55B - with SN 127 to SN 134 Learjet introduced an all glass digital flight deck, modified wings (better takeoff and range), and an improved interior.
+Starting in 1987, the Lear 55C - starting with SN 135 Learjet introduced Delta Fins that improve stability and reduce landing speeds.
+Many Lear 55's were also fitted with "ER" fuel tanks for added range or "LR" tanks which added another 43 gallons of fuel in the tail cone.